+'''

 entity Vending_behavioral is

 port (Clock, Reset : in std_logic;

 Nin, Din : in std_logic;

 Dispense, Change : out std_logic);

 end entity;

 '''

-Fig. 9.4 Vending Machine Entity
+Fig. 9.4 Vending machine entity

-Design a VHDL behavioral model for a finitestate machine for a traffic light controller.
+9.3.7 Design a VHDL behavioral model for a finite state machine for a traffic light controller.
 Use the entity definition provided in Fig. 9.5.
 This is the same problem description as in exercise 7.4.15.
 This time, you will implement the functionality using the behavioral modeling techniques presented in this chapter.
 Your FSM will control a traffic light at the intersection of a busy highway and a seldom used side road.
 You will be designing the control signals for just the red, yellow, and green lights facing the highway.
 Under normal conditions, the highway has a green light.
 The side road has car detector that indicates when car pulls up by asserting a signal called CAR.
-When CAR is asserted, you will change the highway traffic light from green to yellow, and then from yellow to red.
-Once in the red position, a built-in timer will begin a countdown and provide your controller a signal called TIMEOUT when 15 s has passed.
+When CAR is asserted, you will change the highway traffic light from green to yellow and then from yellow to red.
+Once in the red position, a built-in timer will begin a countdown and provide your controller a signal called TIMEOUT when 15 seconds has passed.
 Once TIMEOUT is asserted, you will change the highway traffic light back to green.
-Your system will have three outputs GRN, YLW, and RED, which control when the highway facing traffic lights are on (1 = ON,0 = OFF).
+Your system will have three outputs GRN, YLW, and RED, which control when the highway facing traffic lights are on tlc_behavioral.vhd

+(1 = ON, 0 = OFF).
 Model the states in this machine with a user-defined enumerated type.

-Fig. 9.5 Traffic Light Controller Entity
+Fig. 9.5 Traffic light controller entity

-Section 9.4-Modeling Counters in VHDL
+Section 9.4: Modeling Counters in VHDL

 9.4.1 Design a VHDL behavioral model for a 16-bit, binary up counter using a single process.
 The block diagram for the entity definition is shown in Fig. 9.6.
-In your model, declare Count_Out to be of type unsigned and implement the internal counter functionality with a signal of type unsigned.
+In your model, declare Count_Out to be of type unsigned, and implement the internal counter functionality with a signal of type unsigned.

-Fig. 9.6 16-Bit Binary Up Counter Block Diagram
+Fig. 9.6 16-bit binary up counter block diagram